 Without a clarifying constitutional amendment, the Commissions and the courts will continue to separately decide the issue of which non-interest charges are "fees" subject to subsection 50(a)(6)(E) - the Commissions by administrative interpretation of subsection 50(a)(6)(E), and the courts on a case-by-case basis under specific facts unique to the particular decision.
-Our recommendation is to treat all front-end charges (except per diem interest and bona fide discount points) as fees subject to the three percent limitation of subsection 50(a)(6)(E).
+Our recommendation is to treat all front-end charges (except per diem interest and legitimate discount points as addressed in the Norwood decision and §153.5(3), supra) as fees subject to the three percent limitation of subsection 50(a)(6)(E).